What will happen to brokerage contracts in progress if a broker’s licence is not maintained on April 30 or suspended?

 If the real estate broker is acting on his own account maintains his licence on April 30, but his licence is suspended, including when he fails to update his information or complete his 2023-2025 cycle of the Mandatory Continuing Education Program (MCEP)

 This real estate broker's brokerage contracts will be deemed terminated as of his licence suspension date.
-The broker must immediately notify clients in writing.
+The real estate broker must immediately notify clients in writing.

 In this regard, he can use the Notice P. In this case, the notice must be adapted depending on his situation.